 The French proverb "C'est en forgeant qu'on devient forgeron"

-It includes a detailed explanation of what it mean and how to use it in a casual conversation with an audio example.
-Along with the useful things we sprinkled like synonym, slow pronunciation audio, dialogue example and more!
+On this page, we are going to teach you all the things you need to know about the inspirational proverb "C'est en forgeant qu'on devient forgeron".
+To be clear, it includes a detailed definition of what it mean and how you can use it in a dialogue with an audio example.
+Not to mention the cool informations we added like synonym, slow pronunciation audio, dialogue example and more!

 English translation